Migrate to Wrangler

 Everything You Need, Nothing Left Behind

-Wrangler imports all standard on-set data from a VES CSV export.
+Wrangler imports all standard on-set data from a Setellite Single CSV or a VES CRIF CSV export.

 Slate Info